vacp2p/rfc/content/docs/rfcs/26/README.md

 For Bob to decrypt the message `R || iv || c || d`, he derives the shared secret `S = Px` where `(Px, Py) = kB * R` as well as the encryption and authentication keys `kE || kM = KDF(S, 32)`.
 Bob verifies the authenticity of the message by checking whether `d == MAC(sha256(kM), iv || c)` then obtains the plaintext as `m = AES(kE, iv || c)`.

+### Padding

+The padding field is used to align data size, since data size alone might reveal important metainformation.
+Padding can be arbitrary size.
+However, it is recommended that the size of Data Field (excluding the IV and tag) before encryption (i.e. plain text) SHOULD be a multiple of 256 bytes.

 ### Decoding a message